samharp/kotlin-web-site/docs/topics/opt-in-requirements.md

 [//]: # (title: Opt-in requirements)

-The Kotlin standard library provides a mechanism for requiring and giving explicit consent for using certain API elements.
+The Kotlin standard library provides a mechanism for requiring and giving explicit consent to use certain API elements.
-This mechanism allows library developers to inform users about specific conditions that require opt-in, such as when an API is in an experimental state and is likely to change in the future.
+This mechanism allows library developers to inform users of their library about specific conditions that require opt-in, such as when an API is in an experimental state and is likely to change in the future.

-To protect API users, the compiler warns about these conditions and requires them to opt in before the API can be used.
+To protect users, the compiler warns about these conditions and requires them to opt in before the API can be used.

 ## Opt in to API

-If a library author marks a declaration from their library's API as _[requiring opt-in](#require-opt-in-for-api)_, you must give explicit consent to use it in your code.
+If a library author marks a declaration from their library's API as _[requiring opt-in](#require-opt-in-for-api)_, you must give explicit consent before you can use it in your code.
 There are several ways to opt in.
 We recommend that you choose the way that best suits your situation.

 ### Opt in locally